 Design

-A mixed-methods, pre-post, pilot study design wasutilised with one independent variable (condition of questionnaires completion) with 2 levels: completion of questionnaires before EFT; and completion of questionnaires after EFT.
-There were two dependent variables of reported subjective distress; anxiety, and depression.

-Participants

-We utilised a convenience sample of first-year students undertaking a Social Work Degree.
+A pre-post pilot study was carried out using a convenience sample of first-year undergraduate students undertaking a Social Work Degree.

 Outcome measures

 Two outcome measures were used: the Subjective Units of Distress Scale (SUDS; Wolpe, 1958) and the Hospital Anxiety and Depression Scale (HADS; Zigmond & Snaith, 1983).
-The SUDS is a subjective single scale where the respondent gives a score to their level of emotion on a scale of 0-10, where zero is where the participant is totally relaxed and ten is the highest anxiety/distress they have ever felt.
+The SUDS is a subjective single scale where the respondent gives a score to their level of emotion on a scale of 0-10, where zero indicates the participant is totally relaxed and ten is the highest anxiety/distress they have ever felt.
 HADS comprises a 7-item anxiety and 7-item depression scale ranked on 4 points (0-3), where participants consider how they have been feeling during the past week.
 The total score and anxiety subscale were used to assess anxiety, as it is brief and simple to use.
-Higher scores on these scales mean higher levels of distress, HADS scores for anxiety of 0-7 are considered normal, 8-10 indicates cause for concern, while 11-12 represent probable clinical cases requiring assessment.
+Higher scores on these scales indicate higher levels of distress, HADS scores for anxiety of 0-7 are considered normal, 8-10 indicates cause for concern, while 11-12 represent probable clinical cases requiring assessment.
 The scales were chosen, as they are quick and simple to complete.
 The HADS-depression subscale was not individually tested, as it was not relevant to this study.

 Procedure